biosustain/snakemake_UmetaFlow/workflow/rules/README.md

 Re-quantify all raw files to avoid missing values resulted by the pre-processing steps for statistical analysis and data exploration.
 Generate a FeatureMatrix for further statistical analysis.

-**Important note**: The current MetaboAdductDecharger command is for data in positive mode.
-Replace the command with the one above again for negative mode.
-Also, edit the script workflow/scripts/metaboliteNaN.py: comment the positive ionisation part of the script and uncomment the negative ionisation version.

 ![dag](/images/Re-quantification.svg)

 ### `4) SIRIUS and CSI:FingerID:`

 The pre-processed feature tables are then introduced to SIRIUS and CSI:FingerID for formula and structural predictions (see documentation [here](https://boecker-lab.github.io/docs.sirius.github.io/)).
-(For negative mode, replace the possible adducts with "[M-H]-, [M-H2O-H]-, [M-HCOOH]-").

 CSI:FingerID is using external Web servers (from the Boecher lab in Jena) for the structural library seach and all computations for the structural predictions.
 The disadvantage in this case is that the workflow is dependent on the functionality of their servers, queued jobs, etc.